ucam-department-of-psychiatry/camcops/docs/source/developer/building_client.rst

 Build OpenSSL, SQLCipher, Qt
 ----------------------------

-Build a copy of Qt and supporting tools (OpenSSL, SQLCipher) from source using the CamCOPS :ref:`build_qt` tool (q.v.).
+Build a copy of Qt and supporting tools (OpenSSL, SQLCipher, FFmpeg) from source using the CamCOPS :ref:`build_qt` tool (q.v.).
 For example:

 .. code-block:: bash